 After the murder of abortion provider George Tiller for doing third-trimester abortions, there were a lot of hysterical accusations about the number of abortions he did and the reasons for them.
 I looked for solid research on the reasons.
 I read the personal experiences of people who had to face third-trimester abortions.
 They wanted to have a baby, but genetic or developmental errors intervened.
 Given the frequency of these defects, Dr. Tiller probably did about a 100 – 200 a year, but that’s just a rough estimate on my part.
 It’s certain he didn’t do 60,000, which would keep him working feverishly every day for two lifetimes.

-The reasons they gave were basically the same as those I found in a research paper from 1999.
-This paper studie second-trimester and third-trimester abortions at one hospital over several years.
-Only “singletons” were studied, so none of the fetuses were conjoined twins.
+The reasons they gave were basically the same as those I found in a research paper from 1999, on second-trimester and third-trimester abortions at one hospital over several years.
+Only “singletons” were studied, so none of the fetuses were conjoined twins, which is another way that a fetus can be non-viable.
 About 2/3 were done in the second trimester and 1/3 in the third trimester.
 The reasons for a third-trimester abortion were:

 * In 40%, an earlier test indicated that a defect existed but not how serious it was.
 Doctors delayed and re-tested to see if the defect was serious enough to be life-threatening.
 Some genetic conditions can be mild or severe, so to prevent unnecessary abortions the doctors waited.